Why Visit Colombia?

 The cities of Bogota, Cartagena and Medellin are the most visited sites.
-But foreign tourist hear the calling, many returning again and again.
-Colombia is a complex, fascinating country that merits further investigation.
+But foreign tourist hear the call, returning again and again.
+Colombia is a complex, fascinating country meriting further investigation.

-Outside of the passenger ships in Cartagena’s harbor flooding tourists into its historic center, it seems the world has yet to discover the more remote areas of Colombia.
+Outside of the passenger ships in Cartagena’s harbor discharging a flood of tourists into into the towns’ historic center every morning, it seems the world has yet to discover the more remote areas of Colombia.
 Corporate tourism barely exists here and tour buses are a rarity.
 Colombia has remained relatively unchanged for the last 40 years.

 How Big is It?

-With a land mass area larger than France, Colombia is the fourth largest nation in Latin America (440,800 square miles) and the third most populous in South America (the 28th largest population in the world).
+With a land mass area larger than France, Colombia is the fourth largest nation in Latin America (440,800 square miles), the third most populous in South America..
 With an unequaled habitat, Colombia is the second most bio-diverse country in the world.

 Even though it is one of the larger countries of South America, travelers can easily visit more than 2-3 destinations in a week.
 And there are dozens of destinations for travelers with the luxury of time to spare.
 An inexpensive country, money for extended travel is usually not a major concern here as there are a variety of inexpensive alternatives: cheap eats abound as do buses and hostels.
 Colombia, never boring, never gets old.

 Prior reputation as a violent and unsafe country is for the most part unfounded today.
 Colombia, once the most notoriously violent epicenter of drugs and kidnappings has seen the murder rate fall from 70 people per 100,000 people to just 26 per 100,000 in 2015.